jcarlos-prieto/niliBOX/README.md

 - Languages: Files on type .qm containing the translation of the core application and odules into different languages
 - Themes: Files of propietary formt (.set) describing the appearence of the core application and modules.

+This is a general description of each file and directorydirectory:
+- *source:* The source code of the core application
+- *resources:* The source code of the resources (drivers, languages and themes), QML components used by the modules, resource configuration files (.set) and some additional files needed.
+The scripts contained in this directory are used for the precompilation of the resouces and they are explained in the 'Compilation' section.
+- *platforms:* Specific files for the distribution on the different platforms supported.
+The directories for Android and iOS also include some specific source files which are included in the man project.
+- *distrib:* Scripts to create distribution packages for each operating system.
+- *CMakeLists.txt:* The main project configuration file.
+- *release-notes.txt:* The release notes of this version.

 ## Compilation